The central limit theorem on nilpotent Lie groups: Introduction

 The process associated to $(\mathscr{L}_{t})_t$ will have $\alpha$-H\"older sample paths for any $\alpha\in [0, 1/2)$.
 We endow the space $C^{0, \alpha}(\R^+, \kg)$ of $\kg$-valued $\alpha$-H\"older paths with the topology of $\alpha$-H\"older convergence on compact intervals.
 It is induced by the (separable complete) metric $d_\alpha=\sum_{n \ge 0} 2^{-n}d_{\alpha,n}$, where:

-Note that the $*$ operation in this formula could be replaced with $*'$ or $+$ without changing the induced topology on $C^{0, \alpha}(\R^+, \kg)$.
-Note further that convergence in the $\alpha$-H\"older topology is more and more restrictive as $\alpha$ grows, and implies uniform convergence on compact intervals (case $\alpha=0$).
+The $*$ operation in this formula could be replaced with $*'$ or $+$ without changing the induced topology on $C^{0, \alpha}(\R^+, \kg)$.
+Note that convergence in the $\alpha$-H\"older topology is more and more restrictive as $\alpha$ grows, and implies uniform convergence on compact intervals (case $\alpha=0$).

 \begin{theorem}[Central limit theorem for processes] Keep the assumptions of \Cref{CLT} and assume further that $\mu$ has finite moments of all orders.
 Then for each $\alpha \in [0,\frac{1}{2})$, as $N$ tends to $+\infty$, the distribution of $W^{(N)}$ converges to $\sigma$ in the space $C^{0, \alpha}(\R^+, \kg)$ endowed with the topology of $\alpha$-H\"older convergence on compact intervals. \end{theorem}